ta0kira/locking-container/readme.txt

 when you're requesting multiple read locks, so your code should allow for retrying if a second read lock fails.
-On the other hand, if 'auth2' currently holds no other locks, the call above should block until the multi-lock operation completes and the write lock on 'master_lock' completes.
+On the other hand, if 'auth2' currently holds no other locks, the call above should block until the multi-lock operation completes and the write lock on 'master_lock' is released.

 For the multi-locking thread, it is very important for it to release the write lock as soon as it obtains all of the locks it needs, i.e., before operating on